-Election of a director requires the affirmative vote of the holders of a plurality of the shares present in person or represented by proxy at a meeting at which a quorum is present.
-The five persons receiving the greatest number of votes at the Annual Meeting shall be elected as directors.
+Election of a director (Proposal 1) requires the affirmative vote of the holders of a plurality of the shares present in person or represented by proxy at a meeting at which a quorum is present with each shareholder getting one vote per share for each person proposed for election.
+The six persons receiving the greatest number of votes at the Annual Meeting shall be elected as directors.
 Since only affirmative votes count for this purpose, abstentions and broker non-votes will not affect the outcome of the voting on this proposal.

-Although the vote for Proposals 2 and 3 are non-binding, the Board and the Compensation Committee will review the voting results.
+Although the vote for Proposals 2 is non-binding, the Board and the Compensation Committee will review the voting results.
 To the extent there is any significant negative vote, we would consult directly with shareholders to better understand the concerns that influenced the vote.
 The Board and the Compensation Committee would consider constructive feedback obtained through this process in making future decisions about executive compensation programs.

-With respect to Proposal 4, the ratification of the appointment of our independent registered public accounting firm (the "independent auditor") for the fiscal year ending December 31, 2015, a shareholder may mark the accompanying form of proxy card to (i) vote for the matter, (ii) vote against the matter, or (iii) abstain from voting on the matter.
-Because only a majority of shares actually voting is required to approve Proposal 4, abstentions and broker non-votes will have no effect on the outcome of the voting on any of these proposals.
+With respect to Proposal 3, the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2017, a shareholder may mark the accompanying form of proxy card to (i) vote for the matter, (ii) vote against the matter, or (iii) abstain from voting on the matter.
+Because only a majority of shares actually voting is required to approve Proposal 3, abstentions and broker non-votes will have no effect on the outcome of the voting on any of these proposals.